bthate/genocide/docs/about.rst

 I :ref:`wrote <writings>` the prosecutor asking for an arrest of the king (make him stop), the prosecutor decided to call it a "no basis to proceed".
 It requires a
-:ref:`reconsider <reconsider>` of the prosecutor to get the king in his cell and his genocide, thereby, stopped.
+:ref:`basis to prosecute <reconsider>` of the prosecutor to get the king in his cell and his genocide, thereby, stopped.

 .. raw:: html